Māori Feasts and Ceremonial Eating: The Traditions of Hākari

 The preparation for a major hākari could take months or even years.
 Because the process involved moving from the state of tapu (sacred/restricted) to noa (common/ordinary), specific rituals were required.

-Food was typically cooked in a hāngī (earth oven), a method that used heated stones and steam to cook large quantities of food simultaneously.
 The distribution of food followed a strict protocol, often managed by a head chief to ensure that guests were served according to their rank and status.
 It was considered a great insult to the hosts if a guest went home hungry.

 IV.
 Evolution of the Tradition